 - Universities: $2000-$4000USD

-These salaries may not be as appealing as other countries.
+These salaries may not be as appealing as in other countries.
 It is important to consider the type of experience you want to have while travelling to Oman.
 Oman is a very welcoming country and is traditional in its culture.
 It may be a culture shock to some, while others will thrive.
 It is a great opportunity to explore another part of the world while opening yourself to a culture you may not be accustomed to.

 Besides the salary, there are numerous benefits while working in Oman: